 Bijapur of the present is a small city which is filled with traders and farmers.
 Like elsewhere in India, there is a diverse mix of population and culture – the temples and the mosques co-exist in harmony.

-The vibrant colors of the city captured my attention – red chilies and vegetables sold by street vendors, local men with colorful turbans on their head.
+The vibrant colors of the city captured my attention – red chillies and vegetables sold by street vendors, local men with colorful turbans on their head.
 I tried the local food which was surprisingly cheaper, but definitely delicious!

 I’d gone back in time in my mind, all the while I explored the history of Bijapur.
 I came back with vivid images and imaginations in my head and I must say, Bijapur is surely every history lover’s delight and architect’s perfect design!